ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 64 bytes from fra16s13-in-f14.1e100.net (172.217.21.238): icmp_seq=2 ttl=51 time=18.5 ms
 ```

-You see information about each ICMP message sent by the utility.
-The "time" field means the delay between sending the request and receiving the server's response.
+You see information about each sent and received ICMP message.
+The "time" field means the delay between sending the request and receiving the server response.

-The utility runs in an infinite loop by default.
+The utility runs in the infinite loop by default.
 You can stop it by pressing Ctrl+C.

-You do not need to send several requests to check the availability of a server.
+You do not need to send several requests to check if some server is available.
 It is sufficient to send a single ICMP message instead.
 The `-c` option of the `ping` utility specifies the number of messages to send.
 Here is an example of how to use it:
 {line-numbers: false, format: Bash}
 ```
 ping -c 1 google.com
 ```

 If the `google.com` server is available, the utility returns the zero exit status.
-Otherwise, it returns non-zero.
+Otherwise, it returns a non-zero value.

-The `ping` utility waits for the server's response until you do not interrupt it.
-The `-W` option limits the waiting time to one second.
-Using the option, we get the following command:
+The `ping` utility expects the server response until you do not interrupt it.
+The `-W` option limits this waiting time.
+You can specify one second to wait this way:
 {line-numbers: false, format: Bash}
 ```
 ping -c 1 -W 1 google.com
 ```

-Now we have the condition for the `while` statement.
-Let's write the whole statement like this:
+Now you have the condition for the `while` statement.
+There is time to write this statement:
 {line-numbers: true, format: Bash}
 ```
 while ! ping -c 1 -W 1 google.com &> /dev/null